• Free Shipping on all orders over $49 • $5.99 Flat Rate Shipping on orders under $49.

 What is Biological Filtration?

-Uneaten fish food, fish excretions and dead plant, fish and coral debris accumulate in aquariums.
-These materials are unattractive and they develop into dissolved toxins such as ammonia and nitrate.
-Ammonia and nitrate will kill fish and corals.
-Biological filtration in aquariums is the natural process that converts unwanted materials into non-harmful materials and gasses.
+Uneaten fish food, fish excretions, and dead plant, fish, and coral debris accumulate in aquariums.
+These materials are unattractive and can break down into dissolved toxins such as ammonia and nitrate.
+Ammonia and nitrate will kill fish and corals.Biological filtration in aquariums is the natural process that converts unwanted materials into non-harmful materials and gases.
 This process is commonly called the nitrogen cycle.

 How Does Biological Filtration Work?

 Unwanted material most often enters the aquarium when you feed your fish.
-Some fish food is uneaten and some is eaten and excreted by fish.
+Some fish food is uneaten, and some is eaten and excreted by fish.
 Uneaten food and fish excretions decay into toxic compounds that can poison your aquarium inhabitants.

 How to Use Biological Filtration?

-As mentioned in the previous section, using bacteria, scavenger animals, algae and plants (freshwater) can all be part of a biological filtration plan.
+As mentioned in the previous section, using bacteria, scavenger animals, algae, and plants (freshwater) can all be part of a biological filtration plan.

 Utilizing Bacteria